Chapter 16. Critical Paratexts

 sources.

-Note that quotations from your own modern or semi-diplomatic texts are handled via
+Note that quotations from your own modern or semi-diplomatic transcriptions are handled

 Encode Pointer Linksand